The 2011 Plone Conference will be held in San Francisco, CA. For more information, please see the announcement.

 - How you plan to structure the conference and design the agenda, and how you will engage the Plone community in the process of creating the conference.

-- Be sure to consider how you will manage cashflow; you will almost certainly need to put down money before sponsorship & registration dollars come in.
+- Be sure to consider and explain how you will manage cashflow; you will almost certainly need to put down money before sponsorship & registration dollars come in.

 - About your team